 A new species was recorded in a garden at Top Lodge in July 2017 - the amazing Hummingbird Hawk-moth was seen hovering and feeding on Valerian.
 Another addition to the Fineshade list, a Frosted Green, came to a light in April 2018.

-In the summers of 2017-9 during many nights of trapping in Westhay Wood for the Back from the Brink project, volunteer Ron Follows caught another 71 new species including several that are nationally scarce or locally rare.
+In the summers of 2017-20 during many nights of trapping in Westhay Wood for the Back from the Brink project, volunteer Ron Follows caught another 90 new species, including several that are nationally scarce or locally rare.
 The most spectacular of these was the Clifden Nonpareil (see photo below).
-This brings the species count up to 826, making it probably the top site in Northamptonshire for recorded species richness.
+This brings Fineshade's moth-species count up to 852, making it probably the top site in Northamptonshire for recorded species richness.

-We are very grateful to Mark Hammond, Northamptonshire Moth Recorder, for providing this species list in early 2020
+We are very grateful to Mark Hammond, Northamptonshire Moth Recorder, for providing the basis for this species list in early 2020

 Beautiful Golden Y